 Please note that the initial talk is a mandatory requirement for the official registration of your thesis.
 The preparation phase should not exceed more than approx. 6-8 weeks, full-time work.

 The official end of the processing phase will be communicated to you by the registrar's office.
 Please inform your advisors of your submission date.
 In addition, we expect that you work regularly and consistently on your thesis during the processing phase.
 Usually, there will be regular weekly meetings with your advisors and often other students working on similar research topics.
 You can gladly get access to our student lab and work on your thesis from there.
 After submitting your thesis, you will present and discuss your results in the form of a final talk in front of our research group.
-The duration of the final talk is 45 minutes.
+The duration of the final talk is 45 minutes for Master students and 30 minutes for Bachelor students.
 Last but not least, please also take into account the correction times of both reviewers after submission of your thesis.

 Please take a look at our research topics to find out what you are interested in and contact us directly: